‘Playboy’ Model Kourtney Reppert Leaves Little To The Imagination In Skimpy Monokini

 A third Instagram user loved the shot but felt that it could have been so much more if Kourtney had shown her face.

-“You need to uncover that beautiful face to go with that magnificent body,” they gushed.
+“You need to uncover that beautiful face to go with that magnificent body.”